PAUL34913/msp1-cv/README.md

 -   Removed blog footer image
 -   Increased padding below blog post to allow for extra space in chrome
 -   Fixed text-align and padding on form-success page
+-   Updated comments in navbar across all pages

 ## Known Bugs